nhatleminh1997/viabot_v0/README.md

 # viabot_v0

-This is the scratch repository for Viabot.
-The full repository will be linked soon.
+The project is continued by the amazing team of Hanoi Maker.
+Please follow them here for latest development: https://github.com/makerhanoi/via-docs